eileenmcnaughton/org.wikimedia.omnimail/README.md

   However, I think collaborating towards a standardised interface is a good thing going forwards.
   In addition I think we could wind up implementing sending of mailings and that would leverage the interfaces in that class much more.
+I currently have [a PR open against the repo](https://github.com/gabrielbull/omnimail/pull/27)

 2. [Omnimail-silverpop](https://github.com/eileenmcnaughton/omnimail-silverpop)